 Each company also has its own more detailed policies and procedures for supporting local meetings and when planning a meeting / approaching a company you should build in time to discuss these and for the representative to seek approval from within his /her company.

 Pharmaceutical company representatives may also refer to guidance on ‘joint working’.
 ‘Joint working’ is a term used to describe situations where for the benefit of patients, the NHS and pharmaceutical companies pool skills, experience and /or resources for the joint development of patient centred projects and share a commitment to successful delivery.‘ Guidance on joint working can also be found in the Code of Practice.
 The principles of joint working, in particular the value of a two way relationship and shared responsibilities and the need for a written agreement (terms of reference) setting out who is responsible for what are helpful in any situation where you are working with pharmaceutical industry.

-Each local CCG/Trust may also have its own guidance on pharmaceutical sponsorship of meetings that you need to be aware of.
+Each local CCG/Trust/Board may also have its own guidance on pharmaceutical sponsorship of meetings that you need to be aware of.

 It is also important to be aware of the Bribery Act and the responsibility on all organisations for ensuring they appropriate policies and procedures in place, including training of employees and others undertaking work on its behalf.
 The key area relevant to your network is the provision and receipt of gifts, hospitality and entertainment.
 The PCRS Bribery Policy can be found on the website.

 Key points to agree when working with pharmaceutical companies

 When working with pharmaceutical companies (or indeed any partner) it is important to agree and confirm in writing the objectives of the meeting, who is responsible for what element of the meeting and what needs to be done by when.

 For any meeting organised by a PCRS affiliated network we strongly recommend: